My Friend Ivan Lapshin: Reception

 These are people whose faith in the future remains intact, but whose betrayal is imminent.
 German has said that his main aim was to convey a sense of the period, to depict as faithfully as possible the material conditions and human preoccupations of Soviet Russia on the eve of the Great Purge.
 It is for this world, for these people that the narrator struggles to declare his love—unconditional, knowing how flawed that world was, and how tainted the future would be.
 German compared the film to the work of Chekhov, and one can see in it a similar tenderness for the suffering and absurdity of its characters.

-IMDB review: "A small-town man lives a normal homelife where he puts on appearances of respectability for his family and friends, but at work he's a brutal KGB enforcer.
-My Friend Ivan Lapshin is heavily reminiscent of Andrei Tarkovsky's The Mirror - half-memories told as a series of random disjointed vignettes, in both black-&-white and in color, with very loose handheld camerawork lending it a naturalness easy to get lost in.
-Unfortunately, that's also a crutch.
-I couldn't help but keep comparing it to the Mirror the entire time I was watching the movie; albeit Ivan Lapshin's a very solid imitation, pretty damn good in its own right.
-Let's call this one a slightly overshadowed companion piece to Tarkovsky."

-Walter Goodman of the New York Times wrote, "Beneath the camouflage of the look of time past, Ivan is makeshift melodrama."
+Walter Goodman of The New York Times wrote, "Beneath the camouflage of the look of time past, Ivan is makeshift melodrama."

 Laura Clifford of Reeling Reviews said, "The film is challenging, German playing with time, film stocks and shooting styles, his cinema fractured to give the abstract impression of distant memories...once what German's trying to do sinks in, Lapshin becomes a potent symbol of the Stalinist era."